About the Visual Communication Program

 Courses, Course Descriptions & Four-Year Plan

-The courses for the 67-hour visual communication major include such subject areas as rhetoric, statistics, writing for the media, photography, graphic design, advanced advertising, corporate communication, consumer behavior, marketing principles, persuasive speaking, and intercultural communication.
+The courses for the 67-hour visual communication major include such subject areas as rhetoric, writing for the media, photography, graphic design, advanced advertising, corporate communication, consumer behavior, marketing principles, persuasive speaking, and intercultural communication.

 To learn more about how Spring Arbor helps its graduates prepare for a career, visit our career development section.